-In the days, weeks, and months following a car accident caused by someone else’s negligence, you are bound to have several questions, especially wondering what comes next?
+In the days, weeks, and months following an auto accident caused by someone else’s negligence, you are bound to have several questions, especially wondering what comes next?
 The process can seem complex, but if you have a clear understanding of the timeline, you can make educated decisions to get through the matter in an efficient way.

 Of course, you must take steps after an accident to protect your rights, but you also want to know the timeline—including the three years you have to file a lawsuit following the date on which the injury occurred.